conan-io/docs/examples/zmq_protobuf.rst

     $ cmake .. -G "Visual Studio 12 Win64"
     $ cmake --build . --config Release

-Now, you can go to your project bin folder, launch first the server, then in another terminal, go to the same folder and launch the client.
+Now, you can go to your project's bin folder.
+First launch the server and then, in another terminal, go to the same folder and launch the client.

 Other configurations
 --------------------
-Now try yourself to build other configurations:
+Now try to build other configurations yourself:

 * Build the 32bits version.
 You should install a different package, and then use the ``Visual Studio 12`` cmake generator
 * Build against the static ZMQ version.
 You can use the option ``-o ZMQ:static=True`` in the install command.
-  Remember that if the binary package is not available in any remote, it will build it from source if you indicate so with the ``--build=ZMQ`` or ``--build=missing`` options.
+  Remember that, if the binary package is not available in any remote, conan will build it from source if you so indicate by entering the ``--build=ZMQ`` or ``--build=missing`` options.

 Got any doubts?
 Please check out our :ref:`FAQ section <faq>` or |write_us|.